ashwinvis/phd-thesis/chapter_01_2_exp_contrib.md

-Since `fluidlab` was intended to be a library, several details specific to the requirements of MILESTONE were separately developed into a package called `fluidcoriolis`, named after the experimental facility, the Coriolis platform.
+Since `fluidlab` was intended to be a library, several details specific to the requirements of MILESTONE were separately developed into a package called `fluidcoriolis`, named after the experimental facility.
 The package `fluidcoriolis` is composed of a graphical user interface shown in
 @fig:software to operate the carriage, calibrate the probes were constructed by utilizing the `fluidlab` API.
 Scripts to launch pre-processing, PIV and